dustinpfister/game-framework-clucker/demos/chicken-cooker-sheets/README.md

 The end result can be allowing for more than one type of chicken, and/or having a whole lot of different sheets for the same chicken for the sake of having a wealth of animations for a single chicken.

+## new features added to clucker

+## changes made to sprite sheet objects

+## added a get active objects poolMod method

 ## Other features added to the 'chicken-cooker-*' line of demos

 In this demo I also aim to make a number of additional improvements over the basic chicken-cooker demo that this is based off of.
 As I make these kinds of changes I will se about adding them here.